Kornacki: How 'Billy Ball' Gave Men's Hoops Some Real Teeth

-With nearly 20 years of college coaching experience, Billy Donlon begins his first season with the University of Michigan men's basketball programs.
+With nearly two decades of college coaching and playing experience, Billy Donlon begins his second season with the University of Michigan men's basketball program.

-Donlon comes to U-M after spending the last decade at Wright State University, including the final six years as the program's head coach.
+Donlon came to U-M after spending the last decade at Wright State, including the final six years as the program's head coach.
 In those six seasons (2010-16), Donlon compiled a 109-94 record with three 20-plus win seasons and helped the Raiders reach the Horizon League Tournament title game three times (2013, '14, '16).
 In addition, Donlon's squads tied the program marks for wins with 23 in 2013 and conference wins with 13 in 2016.

 After his 2013 squad was picked to finished last in the preseason, Donlon went on to be named the Horizon League's Coach of the Year.
 He guided the Raiders to a 10-win improvement, tying the school record with 23 wins, the No. 3 seed and a championship game appearance in the Horizon League Tournament as well as a semifinal appearance in the College Basketball Invitational (CBI).
 He was also named a finalist for the Skip Prosser Man of the Year Award and the Hugh Durham Coach of the Year Award given to the nation's top mid-major coach.